ayoskovich/personalSite/content/post/2020-07-09-thoughts-on-the-ftc.en.md

 ---
-title: Who protects consumers in the United States?
+title: The FTC and American consumers
 author: ''
 date: '2020-07-09'
 slug: thoughts-on-the-ftc